Skip to content

 Study and support

-The course is delivered through lectures, tutorials, workshops, group work and presentations, and one-to-one supervision.
-You'll receive support throughout your studies from committed and enthusiastic teaching staff, who are also involved in research activity.
+The course is delivered through lectures, tutorials, workshops, group work, practical and simulated application and presentations, and one-to-one supervision.
+You will receive support throughout your studies from committed and enthusiastic teaching staff, who are also involved in research activity.

-You may also get the opportunity to hear from a range of guest speakers and alumni who have worked or volunteered internationally.
+You may also get the opportunity to hear from a range of guest speakers such as Nottingham City Council's Public Health Team, and alumni who have worked or volunteered locally, nationally and internationally.

 Assessment methods

-The course employs a varied assessment regime, which includes essays, reports, a business plan, reflective pieces, a portfolio, individual and group presentations, and an exam.
-The dissertation gives you the opportunity to design, implement and present a significant piece of research relevant topic of your choice.
+The course employs a varied assessment regime, which includes essays, reports, reflective pieces, a portfolio, individual and group presentations, an exam and viva.
+The Independent Project and the Research Proposal gives you the opportunity to design, implement and present a significant piece of research relevant topic of your choice.

 In-sessional academic writing support